MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 [!INCLUDE [applies-to-external-only](../external-id/includes/applies-to-external-only.md)]

-This article describes how to configure and set up a custom email provider with the One Time Code Send event type.
-This event is triggered when a one time code email is to be sent, and allows you to call a REST API to use your own email provider.
+This article provides a guide on configuring and setting up a custom email provider for the One Time Code Send event type.
+The event is triggered when a one time code email is activated, it allows you to call a REST API to use your own email provider by calling a REST API.

-This how-to guide demonstrates the one time code send event with a REST API running in Azure Functions and a sample OpenID Connect application.

 > [!TIP]
 > [![Try it now](media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=CustomEmailOTP)